mothur/mothur.github.io/_wiki/get.mimarkspackage.md

 file then oligos or fastqfile then oligos.
 You may have multiple lines in the file.
 The 3 column files are for paired read libraries.
 The format is groupName, forwardFastqFile reverseFastqFile.
-This is the same file you will later use with the sra command.
-Mothur will read the oligos files and extract the group names, or read the list of group names from the file.
+This is the same file you will later use with the sra command. mothur will read the oligos files and extract the group names, or read the list of group names from the file.

-Here\'s an example of the 2 column form with sff files:
+Here's an example of the 2 column form with sff files:

     G3BMWHG01.sff   G3BMWHG01.oligos
     GHL4YHV01.sff     GHL4YHV01.oligos